SubZane/socialjs/README.md

 options: {
   fetchCounts: true,
   GooglePlusAPIProvider: 'backend/GooglePlusCall.php',
+  shortCount: true,
   onInit: function () {},
   onLoad: function () {},
+  onClick: function(){},
   onDestroy: function () {}
 };
 ```
 * `fetchCounts`: Default true.
 If the plugin should fetch share count or not.
+* `shortCount`: Default true.
+Show total by k or M when number is to big.
 * `GooglePlusAPIProvider`: Path to server side google plus client.
 * `onInit`: Executes when initialized.
 * `onLoad`: Executes when finished loading all buttons and counts.
+* `onClick`: Executes when user clicks any share button.
 * `onDestroy`: Executes when plugin is removed/destroyed.

 ###Required classes, data-attributes and elements.